SOCSCFUTA/LearnChain/backend/README.md

     The extension will render interactive API documentation directly in VS Code.
 Browse endpoints, parameters, request/response formats, and authentication details.

 5. **Refer to examples and try out requests**
-    Some extensions allow you to try out API requests or view example payloads directly within the editor.
+    Some extensions allow you to try out API requests or view example and payloads schemas directly within the editor.
 </details>